-If the Steering Committee is alerted that a DASCH member is willfully not upholding the guidelines and expectations, they will first ascertain what, if any, corrective action has already been attempted.
+If the Steering Committee is alerted that a DASCH member is willfully not upholding the expectations outlined above or the Code of Conduct, they will first ascertain what, if any, corrective action has already been attempted.
 The Steering Committee is committed and bound to using the principles of biblical peacemaking in all conflict situations.
-Should a member family continue to disregard the guidelines, the privilege of membership in DASCH may be revoked.
+Should a member family continue to disregard the member expectations or Code of Conduct, the privilege of membership in DASCH may be revoked.

 Member Service Requirements